 There are lots of traditions surrounding Rosh Hashanah (the Jewish New Year) but of course the ones I love most are those to do with food!
 For instance, it’s traditional to eat a new fruit, such as a pomegranate or a fig, for the first time this season, and say the shehecheyanu blessing.
 I like to go one further and try something new for the first time ever.
 Rosh Hashanah is a great excuse to try new foods and enjoy new experiences.
 And of course, to make new traditions – some of our novelties now come back year after year as firm family favourites.

 This recipe for muscat poached fruits and honey cake ice-cream will be one of this year’s new Rosh Hashanah treats, and I’m already sure that it will be a returner because it’s just so good!
 The honeyed wine syrup really compliments the fruit beautifully, and the slight crunch of the toasted honey cake crumbs in the ice-cream give this dessert a fabulous mixture of tastes and textures.
 It will be the perfect sweet, light finish to a festive Rosh Hashanah meal.
-Read on for the recipe, and enter to win a bottle of this luscious kosher dessert wine for yourself!

 I used Herzog Late Harvest Orange Muscat in the fruit poaching syrup, which is a sweet dessert wine from California.
 It has a rich fruity, floral flavour, with hints of honey, toast and orange peel, so it’s perfect for this dessert.
 The recipe uses just under half a bottle, so you have the rest to enjoy alongside, or just to toast the New Year – l’chaim!
-(I haven’t tried it, but I suspect this orange muscat would also be terrific with a cheeseboard featuring chalky goats cheese, salty feta, and maybe a tangy Lancashire.
-Yum.)
+(I haven’t tried it, but I suspect this orange muscat would also be terrific with a cheeseboard featuring chalky goats cheese, salty feta, and maybe a tangy Lancashire.)

 The honey cake ice-cream also has a couple of spoonfuls of the wine in it – the alcohol helps to keep the finished product from freezing rock solid.
 You could also substitute kosher brandy or a sweet fruity liqueur instead to keep your ice-cream softer, if you prefer.